Our People

 Helen Mead

 Helen has been a primary teacher and music specialist for over 20 years.
 She’s worked for music hubs as a peripatetic instrumental teacher and music curriculum teacher and for the past 11 years she has been based in a vibrant, inner-city primary school in Southampton.
 Helen is passionate about the importance and impact of music on the lives of every child regardless of their circumstance and loves seeing the joy that music brings to the children she teaches.
 She lives in Hampshire with her husband, two children and two dogs.
-Helen is really excited to be involved in the ITMP programme.
+Helen is really excited to be involved in the Discover programme.
 She is looking forward to empowering teachers to see the musical potential in their pupils and to share her stories of the impact of music in the classroom.

 Hugh Nankivell